Chas McCormick Preview, Player Props: Astros vs. Tigers

-The Houston Astros, including Chas McCormick and his .615 slugging percentage over his past 10 games, take on starting pitcher Matt Manning and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Houston Astros and Chas McCormick, who went 0-for-4 last time in action, battle Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Saturday at 6:10 PM ET.

-In his most recent game, he went 1-for-4 against the Red Sox.
+In his previous game he had a hitless performance (0-for-4) against the Tigers.

 Chas McCormick Game Info & Props vs. the Tigers